1 year full-time

 The rapid expansion of digital networks such as YouTube, Wikipedia, Twitter and Facebook have changed user expectations has created a demand for graduates who understand social and participatory design principles.

-The MSc in Social Media and Interactive Technologies provides an innovative mix of social and technical skills.
-You will gain an understanding of the social, political and economic factors that affect the use of interactive technologies, examining how technology is perceived and employed by the user, and you will develop the skills to design and create usable and accessible devices and applications.
+This course provides an innovative mix of social and technical skills.
+You will gain an understanding of the social, political and economic factors that affect the use of interactive technologies, examining how technology is perceived and employed by the user.
+You'll learn to apply your knowledge to the practical problems of designing interactive pages, devices and systems.

 Computer Science at York is in the top 10 in the UK for overall research performance (Times Higher Education’s ranking of the 2014 Research Excellence Framework)

 The course offered me a unique opportunity to deepen my skills as a social scientist whilst studying across two of the best research departments in the UK.Leonardo

 MSc Social Media and Interactive Technologies